We can't find the internet

 Custom Options in IFRT: Users can now specify

-for runtime-specific execution, allowing more tailored execution parameters. ๐ ๏ธ -
+custom_optionsfor runtime-specific execution, allowing more tailored execution parameters. ๐ ๏ธ -

 Multi XSpace to InferenceStats Conversion: A new function transforms multiple XSpace instances into InferenceStats, enhancing TensorFlow's profiling framework for better inference performance insights. ๐